engagingnewsproject/engagingnewsproject.github.io/_posts/2023-05-21-mediaengagement.md

     "proxy": "http://localhost:10000"
   }
   ```

+For more in depth detail see [Technical Docs - Set proxy URL in webpack.mix.js](/mediaengagement-technical-docs/#3-set-proxy-url-in-webpackmixjs)

 ### Step 4: Proxy Requests for `/wp-content/uploads/`
 - Set up a proxy to save storage on you local machine by fetching images from the live/production site.
 If this step is not completed your local site willnot show any images.